On the Beilinson-Bloch conjecture over function fields: Intersection theory and motives

 \subsection{Motives of abelian type}

-A motive in $\mc{M}(k)$ is said to be of abelian type if it belongs to the thick and rigid subcategory spanned by motives of abelian varieties over $k$.
+A motive is said to be of abelian type if it belongs to the thick and rigid tensor subcategory of $\mc{M}(k)$ spanned by motives of abelian varieties over $k$.
 Any summand or Tate twist of the motive of an abelian variety is of abelian type.
-Motives of abelian type are finite-dimensional in the sense of Kimura \cite[Example 9.1]{Kimura2005}.
+Motives of abelian type are finite-dimensional in the sense of Kimura \cite[Example 9.1]{Kimura2005}, and have Chow--K\"unneth decompositions \cite[Corollary 1.6]{Ancona2017}.